 1. What is a budget, and why is it important?

 Many people associate budgeting with restrictions or cutting back, but the true purpose of budgeting is to give you financial freedom.
-Instead of guessing how can I budget my money better month after month, creating a structured plan helps you stay proactive, not reactive.
+Instead of guessing how I can budget my money better month after month, creating a structured plan helps me stay proactive, not reactive.

 Whether you’re saving for a house, managing debt, or trying to break the paycheck-to-paycheck cycle, a good budget provides the foundation for informed decision-making.